PULdischo/dsf-static-web/content/sessions/week-2.md

 ##### Practice Using Headings

 1. From the base of your repository, click on the `index.md` link to open the file.
-2. In the first line of your `index.md` file, add a Heading 1 that reads, `# Yōkai Senjafuda: Stories about Ghosts and Monsters`
+2. In the first line of your `index.md` file, add a Heading 1 that is the title of your project or reads, `# My Digital Exhibit: Sharing My Research`
 3. On line 3, add a Heading 2 that reads, `## Section 1`
 4. On line 4, add a Heading 2 that reads, `## Section 2`
 5. To see how your headings will look once you commit your file, you can "preview" the file: Near the top of the file you're editing, locate and click on the "Preview" tab (to the right of the "Edit File" tab).
 Preview mode will allow you to see how your headings will render on a webpage.
 When you're satisfied with the preview and ready to get back to editing, click on the "Edit File" tab.